-Publications: Naauwkeurige beschrijvinge van Malabar en Choromandel en het eylant Ceylon, nevens de afgoderije der O.-I. Heidenen.
+Publications: Naauwkeurige beschrijvinge van Malabar en Choromandel en het eylant Ceylon, nevens de afgoderije der Oost-Indische Heidenen.
 1–3.
 Amsterdam 1672, new ed. with study by A. J. de Jong.
 85+236 p. ’s-Gravenhage 1917.
 Soon translated into German (1672) and English (1732), new English tr. of part 2, 1960.

 Sources: Mulert, N.N.B.W.
 2, 1912, 81f.; *S. Kratzsch, “Die Darstellung der zehn Avatāras Viṣṇus bei Ph.
 B. und ihre Quellen”, Wiss.
 Beitr.
 Halle 1:25, 1984, 105-119; Dutch Indology homepage with further references.
 Picture in his book, also in Wikipedia.

 Last Updated on 2 years by Admin